Last updated on May 26, 2023

 Daghatar the Adamant | Illustration by Zack Stella

-Despite its place in the original Commander 2011 decks, Abzan has the least legendary creatures of any of the wedges, and half as many as the least popular shard color combinations.
-But that hasn’t stopped it from featuring some of the more unique design concepts from across formats.
+Despite its place in the original Commander 2011 decks, Abzan has among the fewest legendary creatures of any 3-color combinations, wedge or shard.
+But that hasn’t stopped it from featuring some of the more unique design concepts in the format.
 With a range spanning from +1/+1 counters to enchantments to graveyard and self-mill, green/white/black has something for everyone, no matter your player type.
 Well, except blue.
 It doesn’t have blue.

 So, is Ghave really the best Abzan commander?
 What are the best Abzan partner pairs?
-And isn’t it weird WotC printed a commander named Kathril and a Commander named Lathril within a year of each other?
-Let me know in the comments below, or over on Draftsim’s Twitter.
+And isn’t it weird WotC printed a commander named Kathril and a Commander named Lathril (Lathril, Blade of the Elves) within a year of each other?
+Let me know in the comments below, or over on Draftsim's Twitter.

 Thanks for reading, stay cool!